klaviyo/klaviyo-android-sdk/README.md

 **Note:** Intent handling may differ depending on your app's architecture.
 Typically, the intent will be received in your main `Activity`.
-If you have multiple activities, you need to call `handlePush` from any activity that could be the receiver of this intent.
-Adjust this example to your use-case, ensuring that `Klaviyo.handlePush(intent)` is called when your app is opened from a notification.
+If you have multiple activities, you need to call `handlePush` from any activity that could receive this intent.
+Adjust this example to your use-case, ensuring that `Klaviyo.handlePush(intent)` is called whenever your app is opened from a notification.

 #### Deep Linking
 [Deep Links](https://help.klaviyo.com/hc/en-us/articles/14750403974043) allow you to navigate to a particular